34 Amazing Cloud Computing Stats (2023)

 So it should come as no surprise that cloud computing is a multi-billion dollar industry that’s experiencing growth year after year.

 But how big is the cloud computing market, exactly?
-How do cloud-based companies keep their data safe?
+And what are cloud providers doing to keep data safe?

 Read these cloud computing stats to find out.